3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;      D                                           E
 &nbsp;And so I'm telling you, "This time you'd better stop" &nbsp;            A    D      A     D
-&nbsp;For I have got another girl another
+&nbsp;For I have got Another Girl another
 &nbsp; C             G               C                 -clave de C &nbsp;girl who will love me till the end
 &nbsp;   G                C